EC favour's disqualification of J'khand CM Soren as MLA: Raj Bhavan sources | Politics

 - India

-The Election Commission of India is believed to have told Jharkhand Governor Ramesh Bais that Chief Minister Hemant Soren should be disqualified as an MLA for violating electoral norms, Raj Bhavan sources said.
+The Election Commission of India has told Jharkhand Governor Ramesh Bais that Chief Minister Hemant Soren should be disqualified as an MLA for violating electoral norms, Raj Bhavan sources said.

 The opinion was sent to the Jharkhand Raj Bhavan in a sealed cover.

+Earlier in the day, BJP MP Nishikant Dubey’s tweet that ''the Election Commission letter has reached the governor… I had announced that it will be done within August'' attracted objections from the Chief Minister's Secretariat, JMM and Congress.

-Jharkhand Chief Minister Soren alleged blatant misuse of constitutional authorities and public agencies after reports claimed that the Election Commission recommended his disqualification as an MLA in the mining lease case.
+Soren alleged blatant misuse of constitutional authorities and public agencies, after reports claimed that the Election Commission recommended his disqualification as an MLA in the mining lease case.

 'No communication in this regard has been received by the Chief Minister's Office'' from either the Election Commission or Governor Ramesh Bais, his secretariat said.